There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Ancient Marbles

 The concept of the marble stretches back to ancient Rome.
-At that time, marbles were generally made from clay hardened in an oven.
+At that time, marbles were made from clay hardened in an oven.

 These marbles could be made in different colors and usually featured the owners’ markings.